Now casting · Summer 2026 · For aspiring creators

 When

 Application open.
-Rolling review until cap.
+Rolling review.

 ~60 admitted.
 Welcome kits ship.

 Synchronous kickoff.
-Paired check-ins assigned.
+Pairing.

 Daily content.
 Weekly recaps.
-Real work.

 Phone-verified vote.
-On-campus finale.
+Live finale.
 Winners.

 Questions